-operating in Cuba.1261 Another full-service retail bank, the Banco de Crédito y Comercio, founded in 1997, is reported to operate a large, automated network of ATMs and provides many of its services via remote, electronic banking services.1262
+operating in Cuba.
+1261 Another full-service retail bank, the Banco de Crédito y Comercio, founded in 1997, is reported to operate a large, automated network of ATMs and provides many of its services via remote, electronic banking services.
+1262

-Cuba maintains no formal barriers to the entry of foreign banks.
-In particular, Article 10 of Cuban Decree-Law 173 theoretically allows for the establishment of non-state banks.1263 In practice, however, this market has been largely closed to foreign providers.
-Currently there is only one foreign bank operating in Cuba-the Banco Industrial de Venezuela-Cuba-although industry representatives report that the bank is inactive.1264 Additionally, there are nine foreign banks with representative offices in Cuba (table 7.4) and two foreign non-bank financial companies.1265 The activities of all of these foreign institutions are limited, as the financial services industry in Cuba is almost entirely state run1266 and no private-sector capital markets exist.1267 The foreign non-bank financial companies serve to coordinate and fund international trade activities with Europe.1268 Havin Bank Ltd. is a UK bank based in London but owned by the Cuban government.1269 Many Cuban bankers gain experience in international banking at the London location.
-As a result of this institution and the training it provides to Cuban bankers, Cuba maintains a cadre of highly skilled professionals to run its banking system.1270
+Cuban Decree-Law 173 theoretically allows for the establishment of non-state banks.
+1263 In practice, however, this market has been largely closed to foreign providers.
+Currently there is only one foreign bank operating in Cuba-the Banco Industrial de Venezuela-Cuba-although industry representatives report that the bank is inactive.
+1264 Additionally, there are nine foreign banks with representative offices in Cuba (table 7.4) and two foreign non-bank financial companies.
+1265 The activities of all of these foreign institutions are limited, as the financial services industry in Cuba is almost entirely state run 1266 and no private-sector capital markets exist.
+1267 The foreign non-bank financial companies serve to coordinate and fund international trade activities with Europe.
+1268 Havin Bank Ltd. is a UK bank based in London but owned by the Cuban government.
+1269 Many Cuban bankers gain experience in international banking at the London location.
+As a result of this institution and the training it provides to Cuban bankers, Cuba maintains a cadre of highly skilled professionals to run its banking system.
+1270